 - Free space to ensure proper heat disperse and ventilation.

-Step 2: Mounting the inverter
+Step 2: Mounting the Inverter

-3: Battery installation
+Step 3: Battery Installation

 - First, unscrew and remove the rear panel of the inverter.